thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 - Explain the benefits of testing.
 - Describe the different types of tests.
-- Write tests using Mocha and Chai and additional testing libraries including
+- Write tests using Mocha and Chai.
-  - Nock
-  - Supertest
-- Explain what is Test Driven Development
+- Explain what is Test Driven Development.
 - Practice Test Driven Development by writing tests then writing code.
+- Reflect on and discuss the benefits of Test Driven Development.

 ## Benefits of testing

-Up to this point, we have not written tests for our projects, but we have run tests on our code through our exercises.
-As projects get bigger, the cognitive load needed to understand all aspects becomes too cumbersome to manage all the components' logic.
-Testing steps in to help out.
+Up to this point, we have not written tests for our projects, but the instruction have created tests for you to run through exercises.
+As projects get bigger, the cognitive load needed to understand your project becomes too cumbersome to manage all the logic.
+Testing helps us out out here.

 Testing your code has many strengths: